abhihyder/converter/readme.md

 ### save(string $name = "")

 This method converts the PDF file to an image and saves it to the specified directory.
-If no name is specified, the image will be saved with a default name.
+If no name is specified, the image will be saved with a random name.

 ## Error Handling

-After enable imagick you may get an error in live server.
+After enabling imagick you may get an error in the live server.
 ImageMagick has some security policies disabling some rights for security reasons.
-You will have to edit a config file to re-enble the action you need.
+You will have to edit a config file to re-enable the action you need.

 Open /etc/ImageMagick-6/policy.xml with your favorite text editor, find the line <policy domain="coder" rights="none" pattern="PDF" /> and replace "none" by "read|write"